The Cartographer's Daughter · Chapter 5

 "And he permits it?"

 "He does not permit it.
 He does not prevent it.
-He goes to the workshop early and works late and the sound of the plane fills the house, and when I open the door he does not come out of the workshop, and we do not discuss it.
+He goes to the workshop early and works late and the sound of the plane fills the house, and when I open the door he does not come out, and we do not discuss it.
 There was no agreement.
 It is what we have become."

 "How many people since?"